 What was amusing once I was awake, however, was Google Now.
 I have it activated and it’s been following my movements and patterns ever since it was publicly available, so it has a lot of data on me.
 It helpfully popped up a few minutes ago and effectively said “Hey!
 You!
 If you don’t leave for work, you’re going to be late!”
 (Time to Work: 46 mins).

 I don’t blame it for being confused at the sharp and sudden change in schedule.
-My actual work times were usually around 1:30-2:00pm and I’d stay until I was too tired to stay any longer or there was nothing I could think to do.
+I would start work around 1:30-2:00pm and I’d stay until I was too tired to stay any longer or there was nothing I could think to do.
 I’d love to say I averaged 8 hours a day but there was probably a week or two where I definitely didn’t.
 Making these changes is pretty important to keep things fair to my coworkers.
 So how did things slide so far?

 Well, a long time ago I was working from between 9am to 12pm and until 9pm to 12pm.
 Almost every single day was 10-14 hours long and I became obsessed with my work.
 When I got home I’d work more, or play video games.
 There was literally zero work-life balance and it sent my life into a pretty crappy place for a while.
 As a result, I had a LOT of comp-time built up.

 Eventually the sleep deprivation and stress got to me in a big way.
 After taking a break from work to recover, I came back determined I wouldn’t let the balance go out of whack again - and for the most part I was successful.
-Unfortunately I am a tinkerer by nature, so I’d often spend late nights playing with stuff at home, thus the “banned technology” list.
+Unfortunately I am a tinkerer by nature, so I’d often spend late nights playing with stuff at home.

 Anyways, the point is I was able to live a somewhat crazy schedule because I could easily make the argument that the comp-time covered it.
 Had I been using that time solely to take days off work and take time off at the end of the day, it likely wouldn’t have inconvenienced anyone.